ursgal/ursgal/README.rst

 .. note::

     Pip is included in Python 3.4 and higher.
 However, it might not be included in in your system's PATH environment variable.
-    If this is the case, you can either add the python Scripts directory to you PATH or use the path to the pip.exe directly for the installation, e.g.: ~/Python34/Scripts/pip.exe install -r requirements.txt
+    If this is the case, you can either add the Python scripts directory to your PATH env variable or use the path to the pip.exe directly for the installation, e.g.: ~/Python34/Scripts/pip.exe install -r requirements.txt

 Install third party engines::